Frequently Asked Questions

 In general, we frequently get this question when there is a problem with the genotyping data.
 For example, if not all positions PharmCAT requires is available.
 The instinct is to remove those positions from PharmCAT's named allele definitions.
 But when a genetic position is removed, PharmCAT will not "see" those positions, which will likely cause the sample/study individual to be inaccurately reported as reference who in fact is not, incorrectly assigned genotypes or, even worse, phenotypes.

-If you have no information about some genetic positions in your dataset, and want to ignore them or assume reference at those positions, there is an option in the Pharmcat VCF Preprocessor to set the missing positions to reference.
+If you have no information about some genetic positions in your dataset and want to ignore them or assume reference at those positions, there is an option in the PharmCAT VCF Preprocessor to set the missing positions to reference.
 We suggest using this option for research purposes only.
 We recommend against using this option for reporting results or implementation.

 What happens if I provide an outside diplotype or phenotype for a gene also found in the VCF file?